nidebroux/lumbosacral_segmentation/README.md

 The step-by-step procedure is described in [Preprocessing_script.ipynb](https://github.com/nidebroux/lumbosacral_segmentation/tree/master/scripts/Preprocessing_script.ipynb).

-The following bullet points resume the procedure.
+The following points resume the procedure.

 Since, the orientation of the images could vary across datasets/centers, we need to systematically set the orientation of the input image and mask to Right-Left, Posterior-Anterior, Inferior-Superior (RPI):